demirantay/notebook/test.md

 # Syllabus

-The syllabus of my self teaching computer science journey divides into three: studying; practicing what I have learnt; learning skills that are needed in current job market.
+The syllabus divides into three sections.
+1 - is for Computer Science guide.
+2 - Doing a fullfilled project.
+3- Teaching the market skills for myself.

 ## Computer Science Guide